As-Sanamayn: Ottoman period

 As in other towns on the Hajj (Muslim pilgrimage to Mecca) caravan route, the Ottoman sultan Selim I constructed a fortress in as-Sanamayn sometime between 1516 and 1520.
 Local janissaries were garrisoned at the fortress in as-Sanamayn in contrast to nearby Muzayrib, which was manned by imperial troops.
 In 1596 the town appeared in the Ottoman tax registers as Sanamayn and was part of the nahiya (subdistrict) of Bani Kilab in the Hauran Sanjak.
 It had an entirely Muslim population consisting of 80 households and 37 bachelors.
 The villagers paid a fixed tax-rate of 20% on various agricultural products, including wheat, barley, summer crops, goats and beehives, in addition to on a water mill.
 The total taxes were 18,900 akçe.

-In 1672, the village contained a congregational mosque with a minaret, two small mosques, a large khan (caravanserai) and hammam (bathhouse), but had no market.
+In 1672, the village contained a jama masjid (congregational mosque) with a minaret, two small mosques, a large khan (caravanserai) and hammam (bathhouse), but had no market.
 The Turkish traveler Evliya Çelebi noted that some prostitutes sought work by the roadside in as-Sanamayn.

 In the mid-19th-century, explorer Josias Leslie Porter noted that the ruins of a few temples were present and that the most "striking building" was a Corinthian-style, ornamented limestone temple that had since been converted to a Christian church.
 In addition he noted "there are the remains of several large and beautiful buildings, and some of the houses are in the best style of Hauran architecture."
 Among the features of these structures were large walls, stone doors, roofs and window shutters and basalt character.
 During roughly the same time period it was reported by the Royal Geographical Society that as-Sanamayn was an entirely Muslim village with about 60 houses and with an entrance marked by large basalt blocks.
 It belonged to a Turkoman family known as Kawwas-oghlu who maintained encampments between the town and Khan Dannun to the north.
 As-Sanamayn was "well supplied with water," contained several bird species and its pools were filled with leeches which would be collected and sold in the markets of Damascus.
 In 1898 the Baedeker Palestine and Syria: Handbook for travellers noted it as "an excellent example of a Hauran village."